-Ottoson Middle School, Arlington, MA Grade: 5-8
+Ottoson Middle School, Arlington, MA

-Population: Students who have autism spectrum disorders, significant cognitive challenges, and require ongoing behavioral support.
+Population: Students who have autism spectrum disorders, significant intellectual challenges, and require ongoing behavioral support

 Specially designed instruction is given to address the individual academic, social, emotional, and behavioral needs of students.
-The curriculum focuses on functional academics and is based upon the principles of Applied Behavioral Analysis (ABA)/Verbal Behavior Therapy and is highly individualized as it is delivered 1:1 or in small groups.
-Acquired skills are generalized into social settings and the community.
-Social skills are an embedded part of the curriculum.
-There is a large emphasis on pre-vocational activities.
-Behavioral consultation from a BCBA is included or in small groups.
-Students have the opportunity for inclusion.
+The curriculum focuses on functional academics and is based upon the principles of Applied Behavioral Analysis (ABA)/Verbal Behavior Therapy.
+Instruction is highly individualized and is delivered 1:1 or in small groups.
+Emphasis is placed on generalizing acquired skills into social settings and the community.
+Social and communication skills are an embedded part of the curriculum throughout the school day.
+Classroom activities focus on developing student independence in life skills as well as skills that transfer to job related tasks.
+The team includes speech/language, occupational, and physical therapies and consultation from a BCBA.
+Students participate in a Best Buddies program initiated and developed by student at Ottoson Middle School.